brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker used a phishing email to deliver the payload.

+### Phishing
+**Definition:**
+A technique where attackers trick users into revealing sensitive information like passwords or financial data via deceptive messages.

+**Example Usage:**
+The employee fell victim to a phishing email disguised as a company notice.

 ### Phishing Kit
 **Definition:**
 A ready-to-use package that includes fake login pages and automated data collection tools used to conduct phishing attacks.